Otitis Media & Ear Tubes

 One more factor that makes children more susceptible to otitis media is that adenoids in children are larger than they are in adults.
 Adenoids are composed largely of cells (lymphocytes) that help fight infections.
 They are positioned in the back of the upper part of the throat near the eustachian tubes.
 Enlarged adenoids can, because of their size, interfere with the eustachian tube opening.
 In addition, adenoids may themselves become infected, and the infection may spread into the eustachian tubes.

 Bacteria reach the middle ear through the lining or the passageway of the eustachian tube and can then produce infection, which causes swelling of the lining of the middle ear, blocking of the eustachian tube, and migration of white cells from the bloodstream to help fight the infection.
 In this process, the white cells accumulate, often killing bacteria and dying themselves, leading to the formation of pus, a thick yellowish-white fluid in the middle ear.
 As the fluid increases, the child may have trouble hearing because the eardrum and middle ear bones are unable to move as freely as they should.
 As the infection worsens, many children also experience severe ear pain.
-Too much fluid in the ear can put pressure on the eardrum and eventually tear it.
+Too much fluid in the ear can put pressure on the eardrum and cause the eardrum to rupture.

 What are the Effects of

 Otitis media not only causes severe pain but may result in serious complications if it is not treated.
 An untreated infection can travel from the middle ear to the nearby parts of the head, including the brain.
 Although the hearing loss caused by otitis media is usually temporary, untreated otitis media may lead to permanent hearing impairment.
 Persistent fluid in the middle ear and chronic otitis media can reduce a child's hearing at a time that is critical for speech and language development.
-Children who have early hearing impairment from frequent ear infections are likely to have speech and language disabilities.
+Children who have early hearing impairment from frequent ear infections are likely to experience delay in speech and language development.
+Only few will experience long term or permanent hearing loss.

 How can someone tell if a child has otitis media?